Sauchiehall Street, Glasgow

 The street is now much more social as people occupy the street in a way they couldn't before the project completed, whether they are playing, cycling or just sitting 'people watching', the possibility for social interaction has increased dramatically as have the 'eyes on the street’.

 The concept was simple, but the Avenue could only be achieved with a radical re-allocation of carriageway space.
 The street was formerly a four-lane highway that ran west to east, one way.
 Through agreement with council’s highway team and public support gained through a series of engagement events, the design team was able to prove that one running lane, was sufficient for through and access traffic.
 Bus stops, loading bays and disabled parking bays were offset on both sides on the street to unsure that the single line of traffic meandered slowly through the carriageway space.

-The simplicity of the `straight line’ design compliments Glasgow’s famous grid.
+The simplicity of the 'straight line' design compliments Glasgow’s famous grid.
 The single informal avenue of mixed species deciduous trees runs down the centre of the street.
-The stone paving and kerbs all part of Glasgow’s existing palette and the cycle track, was surfaced in a buff crushed stone in response to the blonde sandstone buildings.
+The stone paving and kerbs are all part of Glasgow's existing palette and the cycle track, was surfaced in a buff crushed stone to compliment to the blonde sandstone buildings.

 The cycle track edge was detailed with a contrasting silver-grey granite profiled edge which is detectable by visually impaired people with dogs or long canes but easily crossed by wheelchair users.

 Glasgow City Council (Client)